node-webot/webot/README.md

 A web robot for node.js.

-With simple rules based on RegExp, you can easily set up your robot for web service usages.
+With simple rules based on RegExp and custom functions, you can easily run a robot as web service.

 ## Quick Start